mahanneo/SkinChanger_Aw_V6_-Multscript/PACKAGES.md

    game\csgo\characters\materials\...
    ```

-6. Restart CS2 if it was running, then run rgnMultitool and open **SKINS CUSTOM**.
+6. Restart CS2 if it was running, then run MAHANMOI and open **SKINS CUSTOM**.

 Do not extract each part separately.
 Do not create an extra `characters\characters` folder.